The Best Cape Cod Wineries & Vineyards (From a Local)

 Looking for something to nibble on with your flight?
 Cape Cod Winery allows you to bring your own food so it’s the perfect place for a winery picnic.
 Or you can order from their menu of cheese, crackers, and other items for purchase.

 Keep an eye on their calendar for special events like live music, sip & paint parties, and yoga.
-And don’t forget to pick up your favorite bottles or some cute mermaid-logoed apparel from the gift shop on your way out.
+And don’t forget to pick up your favorite bottles or some cute mermaid-themed apparel from the gift shop on your way out.

 First Crush Winery